-- 3(K)(1).
-The Flagger is responsible for all starts, restarts, conduct of the race, and flags, i.e., green, yellow, red, white, checkered and black when instructed by the Judges. - 3(K)(2).
+- 2(L)(2).
 Initial starts will be double file, rolling starts.
 If during the lineup process any cars fail to keep a proper pace or continually jump-starts the green, the Flagger should point a rolled black flag as a warning.
-Car(s) that still do not keep the proper pace or other infractions may be sent to the back of the lineup. - 3(K)(3).
-If during the initial lineup and before the green flag falls, a car should go dead on the track, they will be put back in their original position unless there is a Judges call. - 3(K)(4).
+Car(s) that still do not keep the proper pace or other infractions may be sent to the back of the lineup. - 2(L)(3).
+If during the initial lineup and before the green flag falls, a car should go dead on the track, they will be put back in their original position unless there is a Judges call. - 2(L)(4).
 Displaying the "one to go" is only required on the initial green flag start.
-Each restart requires at least one "one to go". - 3(K)(5).
+Each restart requires at least one "one to go". - 2(L)(5).
+Any driver scrubbing their tires after the "one to go" will be shown a rolled black flag, second offense the driver will go to the back and receive a charged yellow. - 2(L)(6).
 If there is an accident on the initial double file start and no call is made there will be one single file restart and no cars will receive a charge yellow.
 All cars receive their initial starting position.
 If Judges determine a car(s) is at fault, that car(s) will receive a charge yellow and start in the back.

-3(L).
+2(M).
 Restarts:

-3(L)(1).
+2(M)(1).
 All restarts will be single file, rolling starts.

-3(M).
+2(N).
 Caution Laps and Emergency Stops

-- 3(M)(1).
+- 2(N)(1).
 There will be no passing under the yellow flag.
-Cars may close the gap to approximately one car length. - 3(M)(2).
+Cars may close the gap to approximately one car length. - 2(N)(2).
 No lap will be counted while running under a yellow flag.
 All caution laps and emergency stop restarts will revert to the last complete/recorded lap for restart position.
-The restart lineup must be verified by the scorers. - 3(M)(3).
+The restart lineup must be verified by the scorers. - 2(N)(3).
 In Half Midget class only, after a combination of 80 green and yellow laps, the next yellow and/or red flag will be a refuel stop.
 After all cars have been refueled, the counting starts all over when the green flag falls.
-There will be two fuel stops maximum after the initial green flag at any QMA sanctioned event. - 3(N).
+There will be two fuel stops maximum after the initial green flag at any QMA sanctioned event. - 2(O).
 Any car or cars accumulating three Charged Yellows, for any reason will be disqualified and will be black flagged but scored as DNF.

-3(O).
+2(P).
 Disqualifications

-3(O)(1).
+2(P)(1).
 If a car is disqualified during a race and does not immediately leave the track when shown the black flag, the Flagger will show the flag two more times (on the next two laps).
 If the car still has not exited the track, the race will be stopped (red flag) and the disqualified car will be removed.
 Then the race will be restarted from the last recorded lap.